Career & Community Studies

-Applications for the Fall of each year opens in November of the prior year, and closes in March.
+Applications for the fall of each year opens in December of the prior year, and closes in March.
 See How to Apply to learn more about the online application process.

 For any other questions, or to get in touch with us, email us at firstname.lastname@example.org.

 The CCS program is made up of three main components: academics, employment, and campus life.

 Each student begins the program with a person-centered planning (PCP) meeting the summer before their freshman year.
 PCP meetings help the CCS staff learn more about the student (interests, goals, etc.) and plan for their first year of college.
 Students then participate in annual PCP meetings through to graduation.

 Like all PSU freshmen, first-year CCS students take a year-long Freshman Inquiry course (FRINQ) as an introduction to college-level reading, writing and speaking.
 Students get to choose from a range of FRINQ themes—such as Work of Art or Sustainability—ensuring that there is something for everyone!
 Learn more about FRINQs.

 In years two, three, and four, students take courses in their interest areas through an individualized program of study, created with the help of a CCS advisor.